jeminpro/learn/web/docs/02_english/Comprehension/topics/figureOfSpeech/part1.md

-# ✏️ Module 1 – Figures of Speech & Language Devices
+# ✏️  Figures of Speech & Language Devices
 *(Printable Worksheet in Markdown)*

 ---